AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: windows; local settings menu

-There is often a button to the right of these local toolbars that opens a local settings menu.
-This menu either contains more actions you can perform in that view or various configuration settings that allow you to change the behavior or the display of the view.
+There's often a button to the right of these local toolbars that opens a local settings menu.
+This menu either contains more actions you can perform in that view or various configuration settings allowing you to change the behavior or display of the view.

 .. index:: windows; filter

 Some views also have a filter in their local toolbar.
-These filters can be used to reduce the amount of information displayed on the screen by only showing those lines matching the filter.
+You can use these filters to reduce the amount of information displayed on the screen by only displaying those lines matching the filter.

 If you click on the left icon of the filter, GPS brings up a popup menu to allow you to configure the filter:

 * Use the first three entries to chose the search algorith (full text match, regular expression, or fuzzy matching).
-These modes are similar to the ones used in the omni-search (:ref:`omni_search`).
+These modes are similar to the ones used in the omni-search (see :ref:`omni_search`).

 * The next entry is :guilabel:`Revert filter`.
-When you select this option, the lines that do not match the filter are displayed, instead of the default behavior that displays ones that match the filter.
+When you select this option, lines that do not match the filter are displayed, instead of the default behavior of displaying ones that match the filter.
 You can also enable this mode temporarily by beginning the filter with the string `not:`.
-For example, a filter in the :guilabel:`Locations` view saying `not:warning` will hide all warning messages.
+For example, a filter in the :guilabel:`Locations` view saying `not:warning` hides all warning messages.

-* Select the last entry, :guilabel:`Whole word`, when you only want to match on full words, not on substrings.
+* Select the last entry, :guilabel:`Whole word`, when you only want to match full words, not substrings.

 .. _browsers_features: